citusdata/citus_docs/extra/enterprise.rst

     # Install enterprise packages
     # substitute XY with the version previously installed
+    # (the rebalancer package pulls in other necessary packages)
     sudo yum install -y citus-rebalancerXY_10

 4. Restart the database.